 Common career paths for professionals with health information management skills include:

 - Medical and health service managers: May be called a healthcare executive or a healthcare administrator.
 They are responsible for the planning, directing and management of medical and healthcare services.
+They may be in charge of the entire healthcare facility, a certain clinical department or a group of doctors in a large practice.
+Medical and health services managers must be able to adapt to regular changes in healthcare laws, technology and regulations.

 - Clinical managers: May oversee a certain department in a healthcare facility, such as PT, surgery or nursing.
 Clinical managers are responsible for patient information in their area, and set and execute policies, procedures and goals for that department.
+They also are responsible for evaluating the quality of the work for the staff, and must develop budgets and reports and present findings to executives in the healthcare facility.

 A common entry career path is that of health information technician.
 In this role, you will be responsible for the organization and management of health information data.
 You will ensure that it is highly accurate, accessible and secure, and reflects the actual condition of the patient.
 You will learn how to use a variety of classification systems to categorize and code critical patient information to ensure that insurance will do reimbursement.